VKCOM/statshouse/website/docs/guides/edit-metrics.md

 ### Set up _Raw tags_

-If you need a tag with many different 32-bit integer values (such as `user_ID`), use the _Raw_ tag values to avoid the [mapping flood](../conceptual%20overview/concepts.md#mapping-and-budgets-for-creating-metrics).
+If you need a tag with many different 32-bit integer values (such as `user_ID`), use the _Raw_ tag values to avoid the [mapping flood](../conceptual%20overview/components.md#mapping-budget).
-Check [how many tag values](send-data.md#how-many-tag-values) you can create.

-Tag values are usually `string` values.
-StatsHouse maps all of them to `int32` values for higher efficiency.
-This huge `string`↔`int32` map is common for all metrics, and the budget for creating new mappings is limited.
-Mapping flood appears when you exceed this budget.

-If tag values in your metric are originally 32-bit integer values, you can prevent them from being mapped and mark them as _Raw_ ones.
 To help yourself remember what they mean, specify a [format](#specifying-formats-for-raw-tag-values) for your data to show in the UI and add [value comments](#value-comments).